 “Finally, aluminium foil is perfect for any shiny costumes.
 Don’t mess around with silver fabrics or the like, they are more hassle than they are worth.”

 4. Be clever with your adhesives to avoid malfunctions

 “Stitching is great when you have time to do it properly, but you don’t have that time and if you try sewing two things are likely to happen: you’ll leave a pin in somewhere and stab yourself in the middle of a phonics class; or your thread will unravel into a horrendous wardrobe malfunction just as parents are dropping their students off for the day.

 “Staples and glue guns are your friend.
 Also of use is duct tape.
 If you are cutting any material, use Velcro adhesives, or even better Wonderweb tape – this means there are no frayed edges for young students to pull on, unravelling your costume both literally and figuratively.”

 5. Avoid building upwards

 “Yes an extra-large hat or a massive giraffe neck will have that wow factor, but your back won’t thank you.
 Those amazing animal costumes that extend above the performers on The Lion King are anchored around the actors’ waists – in the time left, you don’t have time to construct such a device.
-An elaborate tree design that extends up to 7ft is not worth three days unable to move on the sofa.”
+An elaborate tree design that extends up to 2 m is not worth three days unable to move on the sofa.”

 6. Don’t be ripped off with dyes

-“If you want to dye something a different colour, then there are plenty of washing machine dyes available.
+“If you want to dye something a different color, then there are plenty of washing machine dyes available.
 Here’s a tip though – do not buy the branded salt they claim has to go with it.
 Table salt works just as well and is a lot cheaper.”

 7. Tacks are your friends